 Loren is an expert in handling large datasets, namely voter files, and is experienced in record linkage, geocoding, SQL programming, and statistical programming.
 He is the author of the R package, Rvoterdistance, which efficiently locates individual voters’ nearest polling locations/drop boxes using underlying C++ code mixed with GIS.
 In the summer of 2020, Loren led University of Washington’s E-science Data Science for Social Good project on voting rights in which he along with Matt Barreto of UCLA and four Ph.D. students further developed eiCompare -- software used in the assessment of racially polarized voting and electoral performance analysis of proposed voting maps.
 Loren also directs the firm’s voter modeling offerings, having developed vote propensity and Spanish language models for firms such as Latino Decisions, L2, and Catalist.
 He is one of the main co-authors of the R package, RTextTools, a supervised machine learning program for text data.

 Loren has worked in dozens of countries around the world, including Central and South America, Western Africa, Central Europe, Iraq, Kuwait, Saudi Arabia, and Thailand, and in most regions across the United States.
-Loren has experience working in redistricting in Northern and Southern California, Alaska, Florida, Georgia, New York, Illinois, Montana, North Dakota, South Dakota, and Texas.
+Loren has experience working in redistricting or election law in Northern and Southern California, Alaska, Arizona, Florida, Georgia, Iowa, Kansas, Nebraska, New Mexico, New York, Illinois, Montana, North Dakota, South Carolina, South Dakota, Texas, Washington State, and Wisconsin.
 Loren’s current client list includes the Inland Empire Funding Alliance in Southern California, West Contra Costa Unified School District, the Native American Rights Fund (NARF), the Department of Justice, Lawyers’ Committee for Civil Rights Under Law, LatinoJustice PRLDEF, various law firms working with the NAACP, and many consulting firms relying on his expertise.